 This allows for the opponent to make mistakes, hopefully allowing goals to pile in.
 While this style is a high risk, it can also be a high reward.

 Best soccer formation for a weak midfield

 This is before the defense or be the gateway to the attack.
 Depending on where the strongest part of the team usually dictates how a team will set up.

 Best soccer formation for a weak offense

 Teams with a weak offense leave the casual viewer complaining about how boring soccer is.
 Weak offensive teams tend to shell up, deciding to prevent giving up goals rather than scoring them.

 While many teams that play in this manner are accused of playing for a tie, they’re actually hoping to exploit their opponent on the counterattack.

 Best soccer formation for a bad team

 You never want to be in the situation of having to set up a formation for a bad team, but sometimes it happens.
 So, for team morale, it’s usually better to tie or lose 1-0 rather than lose 8-0.

-As a result, this tends to lead to a heavily defensive setup, usually a 4-5-1, and hope that an individual can produce something out of nothing.
+As a result, this tends to lead to a heavily defensive setup, usually a 4-5-1, and the hope that an individual can produce something out of nothing.

 No team is perfect.
 Every team has its faults and weaknesses.
 By picking a formation to start a game, you must remain open to be flexible as the game unfolds.